NAICNO/Jobanalyzer/production/ml-nodes/README.md

 The access key is in the file `ubuntu-vm.pem` which I'm not going to be including here.
 The key needs to be located in the `~/.ssh` directory of any user account that will run the `upload-data.sh` script documented above.

+## Staging

+(This describes a future architecture, once the system is properly set up for production.)

+Recall that production has multiple aspects

+- running sonar and producing logs
+- running sonalyze and producing cpuhog and deadweight state
+- running naicreport and producing cpuhog, deadweight, and load reports, and maintaining state
+- uploading data to a data directory on the sever
+- on the server, serving html, js and json

+For staging, we use the same web server as for production, but all the files are in `/var/www/staging`.

+On the ML nodes, there will be a separate user and separate cron jobs producing separate data, and everything will be uploaded to the staging directory.
+Mostly this will "just work", except:

+- jobanalyzer-moneypenny.cron will need to not hardcode the work directory
+- the upload scripts will need to not hardcode the upload path

+If there are several developers working independently then they could use multiple staging directories.